MiddletonCommunityVoice/services-list/content/health-and-support-services/The-pheonix-Centre.md

 ### Information
 There are GP services and also various clinics

-### Dr Babar and partners surgery Opening times
+### Dosctors Opening times
 Mon to Fri 8am to 6.30pm
 Sat / Sun  Closed.
-01706 671560

-### Inspire Medical Centre Opening Times
-Mon to Fri 8am to 6.30pm
-Sat / Sun  Closed.
-01706 664160 Inspire

 Different times for all other services.
-Dentist
-Pharmacy

 **InHealth Group offer**
-MRI services.

-**Connect Health**
-* Offer Occupational Health and Physiotherapy serices.
-* MSK Services: 0330 174 1398
-* Pain Management: 0800 0340 406
+services to be added